rmrresearch/GhostFragment/docs/source/background/algorithms/embed_methods/point_charge.rst

 #.
 Recompute the point charges for each fragment.
 This time instead of
    neglecting atoms outside the fragment, replace them with their computed point charge.
 #.
-Repeat the previous step until convergence.
+Repeat the previous step until convergence or for a set number of iterations

 Variations
 ==========